 Reconnect 4 Autism was designed by professionals that have been touched by a loved one with autism.
-The program provides outreach to individuals and families on the autism spectrum.
-Reconnect 4 Autism was initially supported by the Corinth/Alcorn Parks and Recreation as well as Region IV Mental Health Agency.
-The outreach done by Reconnect targets families in the 4 county area of Alcorn, Prentiss, Tippah and Tishomingo.
+The program provides outreach to individuals and families on the autism spectrum but is open to all individuals with special needs who can benefit from the services.
+Reconnect 4 Autism is supported by the partnerships of Corinth/Alcorn Parks and Recreation and Region IV Mental Health Agency as well as many businesses in the community that are our sponsors.
+The outreach done by Reconnect reaches all across north Mississippi, into Alabama and into Tennessee.

 We are encouraged by all of the support we have received.
 It is our heartfelt purpose and goal to be a positive asset to the community.
 Our main focus is to provide families affected by autism with a welcoming community that promotes positivity and acceptance.
 Reconnect is a unique support system because we not only provide assistance with a wide array of autism issues on a professional level, we are also parents of children on the autism spectrum.
 On a professional level, we can help individuals develop social skills, offer insight on specific behavioral issues, provide information and assistance by accessing helpful resources through the services of Region IV/Timber Hills.
 On a personal level, we strive to create an empathic environment that facilitates a strong feeling of belonging and emotional support through interactive outreach programs.

 Reconnect4Autism has been holding monthly activities for autism families in the crossroads area since April 2015 when the group held its first annual color run.
 The group is utilizing the funds from the color run and our many amazing sponsors to host monthly activities for autism families.